Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/main-panel/iconrendermode.md

 This button will save the current camera view as a render to the specified `Output Path`.
 It will only render the scene's `Main`-collection.

 ### Zoom
-This property adjusts the camera's zoom level.

-### Zoom
 This property adjusts the camera's distance from origin.

 ### Rotation